 According to Beth Averbeck, HealthPartners Senior Medical Director for Primary Care, you might be experiencing Raynaud’s (pronounced ray-nose) disease – a blood vessel disorder that limits blood flow in the extremities, usually in response to cold temperatures or stress.

-There are two types of Raynaud’s: primary and secondary.
+There are two main forms of Raynaud’s: primary and secondary.

-- Primary Raynaud’s is the most common version (90% of those with symptoms) and isn’t linked to any underlying issues.
+- Primary Raynaud’s is the most common form (90% of those with symptoms) and isn’t linked to any underlying health issues.
 Although people might experience discomfort while their fingers are numb and cold, it’s fairly harmless.
 Doctors haven’t identified any particular reason why this happens.

-- Secondary Raynaud’s signifies there is a link between these symptoms and another medical condition – usually an autoimmune disease like lupus or rheumatoid arthritis.
+- With secondary Raynaud’s, there’s a link between these symptoms and another medical condition – usually an autoimmune disease like lupus or rheumatoid arthritis.
 It can also be caused by other secondary factors, such as taking certain medications, smoking, frostbite or jobs with repetitive motion or vibration (for example, operating a jackhammer).

 - Cold hands and feet

-- Fingers and toes that turn white or blue due to cold or stress
+- Fingers, toes, hands, feet, ears or nose that turn white or blue due to cold or stress

 - Numbness or tingling